Luke AFB Ceases F-16 Ops; Now Exclusively F-35s

 Nearly 50 years of F-16 training come to an end at Arizona USAF base.

 For close to a half century, Luke Air Force Base near Phoenix, Arizona, was the main training center for U.S. Air Force F-16 pilots.
-But on September 30, the last Fighting Falcon training mission closed out that history.
+But on Sept.
+30, the last Fighting Falcon training mission closed out that history.
 The Air Force announced this week that the 56th Fighter Wing has now shifted exclusively to flying F-35A Lightning II combat aircraft.
-Programs will be updated, infrastructure remodeled, and F-16 support equipment dismantled to make way for the new stealth fighters.
+Programs will be updated, infrastructure remodeled and F-16 support equipment dismantled to make way for the new stealth fighters.

 Robert McCutchen, 56th Training Squadron Networked Training Center operations manager, said, “It will take seven months, from October to April, to dismantle the equipment.
 Upgrading electrical systems, replacing an elevator, and improving HVAC are a few of the changes needed to accommodate F-35 training.
 These updates are crucial to support new training requirements and simulators arriving in 2026.”